BayLeaf AI Playground

 Web Search & Fetch

-The API provides web search (backed by Tavily) and page content extraction (backed by Jina Reader) as first-class endpoints.
-Agents can search the web for information and fetch clean, extracted content from any URL, all authenticated with the same sk-bayleaf- API key used for LLM inference and sandbox access.
+The API provides web search and page content extraction as first-class endpoints, both backed by Tavily.
+Agents can search the web for information and fetch clean, extracted content from one or many URLs in a single call, all authenticated with the same sk-bayleaf- API key used for LLM inference and sandbox access.

 Tool Integrations